🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 If you want to make a Gantt Chart, you have two possibilities: old-school Excel or dedicated Gantt Chart software.

 While both have advantages and disadvantages, I wouldn’t recommend using Excel to create Gantt Charts unless you do it for testing or learning purposes.
+Most Gantt chart tools include time tracking and task management (so you don’t have to get a time-tracking app separately), another bonus of a dedicated Gantt tool.

 Here’s a popular video tutorial on how to create a Gantt Chart in Excel: